Baby Care After CircumcisionMarwan Nasr2019-01-09T14:13:32+00:00

 For your peace of mind, our doctors are available 24 hours a day on their personal cell phone.
 All clients are given contact information so they can reach our doctors directly 24/7 should any concerns arise.

-Although the circumcision takes under 30 seconds-1 minute, you will be at the clinic for about one hour and fifteen minutes in total so that we can carefully review with you all post procedure care and answer any of your questions.
+Although the circumcision takes under 1 minute, you will be at the clinic for about one hour and fifteen minutes in total so that we can carefully review with you all post procedure care and answer any of your questions.

 Healing is usually rapid and occurs in several stages.
 Remember that a circumcision is like any other cut.
 There are many factors that influence healing; but most importantly, every child heals differently.